 Mary Betty Stevens, MD, Young Investigator Prize

-The Lupus Foundation of America established, in 2009, the Mary Betty Stevens, MD, Young Investigator Prize, to be given annually in recognition of the exceptional achievements of an investigator in the early part of his or her independent career in lupus research.
+The Lupus Foundation of America established the Mary Betty Stevens, MD, Young Investigator Prize in 2009 to be given annually in recognition of the exceptional achievements of an investigator in the early part of his or her independent career in lupus research.
 This award was created to memorialize Dr. Stevens' outstanding contributions to lupus research over the course of her long career.

 About Dr. Mary Betty Stevens